MATLAB online alternative

 Toolbox access depends on license

-Basic MATLAB Online includes a limited set of commonly used products.
-Full product access depends on your license.
-As of May 2026.
+Basic MATLAB Online includes 10 commonly used products.
+Full product access depends on your linked license.
+As of August 2026.

-MathWorks' Agentic Toolkit connects supported AI coding agents to local MATLAB installs through MCP.
-RunMat puts the agent inside the same browser runtime as your workspace and plots.
+MATLAB Copilot is a desktop feature.
+MathWorks' Agentic Toolkit connects supported third-party agents to an installed MATLAB environment.
+RunMat puts its agent inside the browser workspace with your variables and plots.

 Meet RunMat: no license required